 Gluteal Tendinopathy is a condition that causes pain over the outside of your hip.
 Previously thought to be caused by inflammation from the tendons we now know that it is primarily caused by degeneration of your gluteal tendons most often due to repetitive overloading, or, when the load being applied to the tendon is too great for […]

 Our Bend + Mend Patient of the month for March is the always energetic Angus!
-From Phoebe: Angus has been coming to Bend + Mend since 2008 for few different injuries.
+From Our Physio: Angus has been coming to Bend + Mend since 2008 for few different injuries.
 Most recently he returned with an unhappy low back which was limiting his ability to keep active.
-He is a keen cyclist and skier […]
+He is a keen cyclist and […]

 Lunges are an extremely diverse exercise as there are so many different variations of lunges that help you target different muscles.
 Squats and lunges both target your gluteal, quadricep and hamstring muscles but lunges have the benefit of being a single leg exercise which develop your single leg stability more.
 Lunges require greater stabilisation so […]